eigerco/pallet-move/doc/design.md

 * [Move examples and papers](https://github.com/MystenLabs/awesome-move)

 ## Substrate framework
-Substrate is a framework (SDK) which provides building tools for custom blockchains.
+[Substrate][Substrate] is a framework (SDK) which provides building tools for custom blockchains.
 Its main goal is to provide an environment that allows building blockchains with your own logic and features without the need to write everything from scratch.
 It's written in Rust and provides extensive documentation and usage samples.

 Substrate is a modular framework which means it's possible to use only parts of it that are needed for the project.
 It provides a set of ready-to-use modules that can be used to build a blockchain.
 Substrate node consists of two general parts:
 - a core client with node services (peer discovery, managing transaction requests, responding to RPC calls),